 - 1.1.
-The Appendix attached to this report gives details of a report being considered by the Carlisle Local Committee recommending they approve the Carlisle Local Cycling and Walking Infrastructure Plan (LCWIP).
-The LCWIP is an essential document to enable bids to be made for government infrastructure funds for active travel.
-In preparing this plan the County Council have fully engaged with the City Council and other key stakeholders.
-There has also been extensive public consultation in preparing the plan.
-This report has been prepared to enable the City Council to endorse the LCWIP. - 1.2.
-The documents attached in the appendix give details of why an LCWIP is required for Carlisle, and they also explain the process that has been followed to gather information and prepare the plan.
+This report and its appendices give details of the Carlisle Local Cycling and Walking Infrastructure Plan (LCWIP) which has been developed over the last year.
+The LCWIP sets out prioritised plans for the provision of enhanced cycling and walking routes in Carlisle and is an essential document to enable bids to be made for government infrastructure funds for active travel.
+In preparing the LCWIP the County Council fully engaged with the City Council and other key Stakeholders.
+There was also extensive public consultation in preparing the plan.
+The LCWIP was approved by the County Council Local Committee at its meeting on the 9th March 2022, the City Council Executive subsequently considered report CS 14/22 and endorsed the plan at its meeting on the 21st March 2022.
+Carlisle LCWIP launched on the 8 July via a press release.
+Material is available to access via the Cumbria Cycling and Walking website https://cumbria.gov.uk/planning-environment/cyclingandwalking/default.asp. - 1.2.
 The LCWIP identifies cycling and walking improvements at a local community level and is designed to facilitate a long-term approach to developing cycling and walking networks.
 Encouraging people to adopt a more active lifestyle will benefit their health, but collectively this will have a positive impact on net zero carbon emissions. - 1.3.
 The focus of the LCWIP is the improvement of routes used for everyday shorter journeys, such as to work, school, or the shops.
 It aims to identify good quality infrastructure that connects the places people need to get to, in a coherent, direct, safe, and attractive way.
 Recognising that it is not always possible to connect everywhere and that funding for delivery needs to be secured, the LCWIP aims to prioritise future investment where the most benefits can be realised.
-The LCWIP is a not a funded plan however, having an LCWIP in place will put the Council in the best possible position to secure future funding for the delivery of improvements. - 1.4.
+The LCWIP is not a funded plan however, having an LCWIP in place will put the Council in the best possible position to secure future funding for the delivery of improvements. - 1.4.
 Levels of cycling and walking in Carlisle increased during the COVID-19 lockdown in Spring/Summer 2020.
 This was in part because roads were less busy and quieter, offering more desirable conditions for cycling and walking.
 The reduction in traffic emissions also led to improvements in air quality.
 As people returned back to places of work and to school, levels of cycling and walking reduced.
 This demonstrates that the potential for cycling, and walking exists if the right conditions are put in place. - 1.5.
 An initial round of public engagement on the Carlisle LCWIP was undertaken in May 2021, asking for feedback on what would encourage people to change to cycling and walking for short journeys.
 Findings were consistent with national data whereby, a large proportion (58%) of respondents identified they currently make journeys by car to places that were within cycling and walking distance.
 Journeys to the shops and commuting to work were the main reasons given.
-Public and stakeholder engagement has played a key part in the development of the Carlisle LCWIP and following the initial public consultation undertaken in May 2021 a further consultation followed in November 2021.
+Public and stakeholder engagement has played a key part in the development of the Carlisle LCWIP and a further public consultation followed in November 2021.
 In addition, regular workshops have been undertaken with key stakeholders throughout to ensure a wide range of views were considered.